The film: We Witness

 The interviews take place at key community locations, including churches, barbershops/salons, and workplaces — as well as in front of the mural.

-This grassroots project started in the West Garfield Park and Lawndale communities on the West Side of Chicago and will soon expand into other urban areas in and outside of Chicago.
+This grassroots project started in the West Garfield Park and Lawndale communities on the West Side of Chicago and will expand into other urban areas in and outside of Chicago.
 The communities need tangible results.
 This project will encourage people to get involved in a way that can lead to real and positive change.

 "We Witness" is non-partisan and does not endorse any politicians.